szabgab/slides/linux-intro/intro.md

 * ...
 * Configure the package manager proxy (leave it empty)
 * ...
-* Upgrades of the system: "No automatic udates"
+* Upgrades of the system: "No automatic updates"
 * Software selection: don't select anything now.
 * ...
 * Install the GRUB boot loader on a hard disk - YES